Winners and losers of the second GOP presidential debate

 Mike Pence

-Like Ramaswamy, former Vice President Mike Pence had a good night at the first debate.
+Like Ramaswamy, Pence had a good night at the first debate.
 However, Pence appeared to lose his footing on Wednesday’s debate stage.
-At one point during the forum, Pence was asked whether Obamacare was here to stay, and instead called for passing a federal law expediting the death penalty.
+At one point during the forum, Pence was asked whether ObamaCare was here to stay, and he instead called for passing a federal law expediting the death penalty.

 The response prompted moderator Dana Perino to reiterate her original question.

-The former vice president also found himself in an awkward spot when he attempted to build on an attack Christie made against Jill Biden.
+The former vice president also found himself in an awkward spot when he attempted to build on an attack Christie made against first lady Jill Biden.

 Doug Burgum

-North Dakota Gov. Doug Burgum (R ) was in desperate need of a knockout performance on Wednesday and while the governor tried to steal the spotlight throughout the debate, he was unable to land a punch.
+North Dakota Gov. Doug Burgum was in desperate need of a knockout performance on Wednesday, and while the governor tried to steal the spotlight throughout the debate, he was unable to land a punch.

 “I am the only person on the stage that has a career in technology,” Burgum said, speaking about artificial intelligence.